Renaissance art and medieval art are two very different types of art movements. They are both essential art movements for their periods.

 Renaissance art focused on the classics of Greek and Rome, humanist philosophy, and the study of the human figure.
 Realism was also an essential part of renaissance art.
 The great artists of the Renaissance also became great anatomists and studied human beings.

 What Is The Importance Of Art From The Renaissance Period?

 Renaissance art is essential as it was a time of rebirth and discovery.
 Artists like Leonardo da Vinci, Michelangelo, and Raphael were at the forefront of that change, creation, and discovery.
 Renaissance art has influenced art and artists for many centuries and continues to influence artists today.

 By clicking here, you can learn more by reading What Is The Importance Of Art From The Renaissance Period?.

 Greek And Rome’s Influence On Renaissance Art

-The Renaissance, as a period of rebirth, was greatly influenced by the classical ancient art of Greek and Rome.
+As a period of rebirth, the Renaissance was greatly influenced by the classical ancient art of Greece and Rome.
 During this period, many of these works of art were also rediscovered, which led to the discovery of realism, symmetry, and harmony in the arts.
 Greek and Roman art also influenced the subject matter of many of the Renaissance artists.